-Why are we considering a new sewer system?
+Why are we considering a new wastewater system?

 While many of these onsite septic fields function without issues, the potential for problems increases as they age.
 Because our current septic field systems treat wastewater in place instead of removing it from the area, failing septic fields cause unpleasant odours and in some cases surface water and soil becomes contaminated with bacteria.